 1. Organizations need to double-down on labor economies

-Looking back over the past 2-years, optimization of talent management is one of the top three AI use cases that most commonly led businesses to achieve cost decreases, the others being contact center automation, and warehouse automation; or so says McKinsey in their ‘The state of AI in 2020’ report, published in November 17, 2020 following a global survey on the subject
+Looking back over the past 2 years, optimization of talent management is one of the top three AI use cases that most commonly led businesses to achieve cost decreases, the others being contact center automation, and warehouse automation; or so says McKinsey in their ‘The state of AI in 2020’ report, published on November 17, 2020, following a global survey on the subject

 There are a number of AI use cases built into Vendor Management Systems and Talent Portal platforms like Simplify VMS that make it simpler for businesses to leverage AI.
 These include: